What is Commercial Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

-Commercial Law course is also referred to as Trade Law or Mercantile Law that focuses on the legal framework governing business activities.
-It covers various aspects of the business and law field like sales transactions, contract formation, intellectual property protection, banking and finance regulations and consumer rights.
+The Commercial Law is also known as Trade Law or Mercantile Law.
+This domain of law focuses on the legal framework governing business activities.
+It covers multiple aspects of the business like sales transactions, contract formation, intellectual property protection, banking and finance regulations and consumer rights.

-The highlights table provides information about the course types, duration, course fees, and entrance exams for pursuing Commercial Law.
-Students can refer to this table for an idea about the average salary offered after completing this course and the top recruiters -
+The highlights table provides information about the course types, duration, course fees, and entrance exams, average salary, top recruiters, etc.

 Parameters Details